across the world

 Do I think A.I. could replace bookkeeping in the next five years… yes.

-Do I think it will replace Accounting Managers, Controllers, auditors, and CFO’s?
+Will AI replace Accountants, Accounting Managers, Controllers, auditors, and CFOs?
 Absolutely not.

 15. John Ross, President & CEO at Test Prep Insight